23 Jul How to adapt content, from intelligent resizing to mobile ready hero images

 By understanding customer context and behavior, the solution helps you deploy and automate more personalized experiences across any channel or device.

 Many vendors are integrating artificial intelligence to open up even more possibilities.
 AI capabilities like OCR (Optical Character Recognition), focal point detection and color analysis can be used to analyze an existing image in your DAM, and automatically generate an image that is designed with the end-user in mind, such as a smartphone user.
-It can go beyond creating a ‘mobile-friendly’ image to creating a ‘mobile ready hero image’ (MRHI), a relatively new eCommerce rationale explaining how images optimized for a mobile audience can deliver a significant uplift in sales.
+It can go beyond creating a ‘mobile-friendly’ image to creating a ‘mobile ready hero image’ (MRHI), a more advanced content adaptation, relatively new eCommerce rationale, explaining how images optimized for a mobile audience can deliver a significant uplift in sales.
 By visually communicating 4 key elements, known as ‘the 4Ws’ – Who is the brand?
 What is the product?
 Which variety is it?
-HoW much of it is there? – an MRHI image is more likely to facilitate and motivate mobile shoppers’ purchasing decisions.
+How much of it is there? – an MRHI image is more likely to facilitate and motivate mobile shoppers’ purchasing decisions.

-Take this example below showing a product as it appears on the physical shelf, and its still fully recognizable MRHI version:
+Take this example below showing a product as it appears on the physical shelf and its still fully recognizable MRHI version:

 Original packshot vs mobile ready hero image (MRHI)